Water Security Project

 There is an urgent need to conduct research on emerging and future global water security issues in the context of the Sustainable Development Goals.
 To document relevant research on water security issues, UNESCO Headquarters and UNESCO i-WSSM (International Centre for Water Security and Sustainable Management) are annually co-publishing the Global Water Security Issues (GWSI) Paper Series.
 IWRA is assisting with the GWSI Paper Series publication.

 Given the complexity and range of the topic of water security, a theme is selected each year to provide a focus for the GWSI Paper Series.
-In 2019, the theme is: Water Reuse within a Circular Economy Context.
+In 2019, the theme was: Water Reuse within a Circular Economy Context.
+Access this publication with leading contributions from IWRA by clicking here!

 IWRA Task Force on Water Security